-To allocate of the shifted profits to source countries, we rely on the bilateral balances of payments disseminated by the IMF and Eurostat.
-Following the adoption of the $6^{th}$ edition of the IMF (2009) Balance of Payments Manual, most countries have started publishing bilateral balances of payment including bilateral service trade flows by type of service, and bilateral foreign direct investment income (including bilateral intra-group interest payments and receipts).
+(2009) Balance of Payments Manual, most countries have started publishing bilateral balances of payment including bilateral service trade flows by type of service, and bilateral foreign direct investment income (including bilateral intra-group interest payments and receipts).
 Among tax havens, the data are particularly good for Switzerland and the European Union tax havens (Ireland, Luxembourg, Belgium, Netherlands, Malta, and Cyprus) which must report harmonized statistics to Eurostat.

 When two estimates of the same haven-to non-haven flow are available (e.g., exports of services from Luxembourg to Germany as recorded by Luxembourg, and imports of services by Germany from Luxembourg as recorded by Germany), we use the statistics reported by tax havens, because the bilateral data reported by tax havens tend to be more comprehensive than those recorded by counterpart countries.
-As shown in Appendix B, the service exports recorded by the 6 E.U. tax havens (Ireland, Luxembourg, Netherlands, Belgium, Malta, Cyprus) to the 22 non-haven E.U. countries exceed the recorded imports by more than 30%.
+The service exports recorded by the 6 E.U. tax havens (Ireland, Luxembourg, Netherlands, Belgium, Malta, Cyprus) to the 22 non-haven E.U. countries exceed the recorded imports by more than 30%.
 One likely explanation for this gap is that importers' data miss (at least some of) the services that are exported by tax-haven corporations directly to foreign customers, such as digital music subscriptions or ride-sharing services.
 There is evidence that the typical business structure of digital services multinationals involves shifting intellectual property to tax haven subsidiaries and then directly selling services to final customers without involving any non-haven subsidiary (see, e.g., Pomeroy, 2016).
 The associated service flows seem at this stage better captured in the tax havens' trade statistics than in the customer countries' statistics.